City-Bureau/city-scrapers/README.md

 How does the Documenters program know when meetings are happening?
 It isn’t easy!
 These events are spread across dozens of websites, rarely in useful data formats.

-That’s why City Bureau and ProPublica Illinois is working together with a team of civic coders to develop and coordinate a community open source project to scrape and store these meetings in a central database.
+That’s why City Bureau and ProPublica Illinois are working together with a team of civic coders to develop and coordinate a community open source project to scrape and store these meetings in a central database.

 ## Community